dannyvankooten/www.dannyvankooten.com/content/blog/2022-12-rewriting-interpreter-rust.md

 }
 ```

 This way the size of our `Object` will be 16 bytes.
 8 bytes for the `i64` or raw pointer and another 8 bytes for the enum discriminant.
-But what if we store the discriminant inside the value?
+But what if we store the discriminant _inside_ the pointer or value?

 Because of said memory alignment, [memory addresses on 64-bit architectures](https://en.wikipedia.org/wiki/Tagged_pointer#Folding_tags_into_the_pointer) will also be byte aligned.
-This leaves the 3 most significant bits unused, as these will always be 0.
+This leaves the 3 least significant bits unused, as these will always be 0.

-We have only 6 different object types in Nederlang, so we can use these last 3 bits to store our type information in.
+There are currently only 6 different types of values in Nederlang, so 3 bits will be sufficient to store our type information in.

-Our Object type will be a thin wrapper type around a raw pointer:
+The new `Object` type will be a thin wrapper around a raw pointer:

 ```rust
 struct Object(*mut u8);